 Nutrition and Your Immune System

-So there are many nutrients that play a role in your immune function.
+So many nutrients play a role in your immune function.

 Here are just a few of them:

-These are the important part of the immune response.
+These are the essential part of the immune response.

 So they are used to create glycoproteins, which cover the outsides of all cells in your body.